SergeJohanns/square-countries/README.md

 non-land any shape placed there would have an error of almost 100%.
 The Basin-Hopping algorithm runs somewhat faster, but the Dual Annealing algorithm tends to produce more reliable results, especially on small island nations.

+The `--tolerance` option specifies the error tolerance for simplifying the country shapes with the Douglas-Peucker algorithm.
+The shapes are simplified since small details, especially on the coastline for detailed maps, can significantly slow down the calculations but do not significantly impact to what degree the country matches a shape.
+The tolerance specifies the maximum distance between the simplification and the actual shape at any point, relative to the minimum of the width and height of the country.
+For instance, if the rectangular bounding box of a country is wider than it is tall and the tolerance has the default value of 0.01, then the maximum error is 1% of the height of the bounding box.

 ## Shapes